-Master of Arts in Leadership for Sustainable Communities
+Master of Arts in Leadership

 - Official transcript(s) indicating that the applicant has earned an appropriate baccalaureate degree from an accredited college or university.
-Transcripts from all institutions are required. - Three letters of recommendation from former professors, employers, or supervisors familiar with the applicant's professional experiences, or from religious or community leaders. - Professional Résumé - Interview with program coordinator. - One-page personal statement that summarizes the value of the program of graduate study for his/her personal and professional growth and development. - Additional evidence of potential for success as a graduate student such as academic or professional awards, special certifications, samples of scholarly or creative work, and completion of specialized examinations. (not required, but encouraged)
+Transcripts from all institutions are required. - A cumulative grade point average of 3.0 on a 4.0 scale for the baccalaureate degree is required. - Three letters of recommendation from former professors, employers, or supervisors familiar with the applicant's professional experiences, or from religious or community leaders. - Professional Résumé - Interview with program coordinator. - One-page personal statement that summarizes the value of the program of graduate study for his/her personal and professional growth and development. - Additional evidence of potential for success as a graduate student such as academic or professional awards, special certifications, samples of scholarly or creative work, and completion of specialized examinations (not required, but encouraged).